chun-eric/van_life/README.md

 3. Add a booking confirmation - .
 Also needs error check and handling for booking confirmation.

 #32
 1. Complete booking form
 2. Add booking confirmation page
-6. Add a stripe checkout
+3. Add a stripe checkout

+#33
+1. Fixed booking form button submit and navigate to confirmation page.
+2.

-5. Add a favorited collection.
+3. Add a favorited collection.
 I think this should be able to be saved in the users favorited collection.